Looking for Music for Your Classroom? I Will Introduce You to 60 School Appropriate Songs

 8. Music Raises IQ and Academic Performance (How Awesome Is This?)

 Research has shown that music lessons lead to higher IQ and academic performance among children.
 There was a study conducted where 6-year-old children took singing and keyboard lessons for around nine months.
 Their IQ and academic performance results were increased significantly.
 Children who were enrolled in singing lessons did the best.
+Read our article about music activities to enhance your students’ academic performance.

-What Should Not Be in Children’s Songs
+Selecting Clean Songs for School Usage — What Should Not Be in Children’s Songs

 After becoming aware of the benefits that music can have on people, I will explain what should not be in children’s songs.
-This is a big dilemma between parents as some believe that children listening to whatever they want causes no harm, and others believe that children’s music should be censored.
+This is a big dilemma among parents as some believe that children listening to whatever they want causes no harm, and others believe that children’s music should be censored.
 As a teacher, you will want to tread lightly on this thin line and try to find songs with lyrics that do not contain certain things.
 It is best to play music that any child can listen to in your classroom.
 Below, I will list a few things that I believe you should make sure are not in the songs on your classroom playlist.

 Be careful when choosing songs